grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 "Sylvia, this pigeon goes a long way towards addressing the problem we had with communicating with Shakes.
 You asked me to talk with him about that, and here is an answer...maybe not a great answer, but I think Herschel could work.
 If we could just figure out how we could launch him from the _Prospect_ while we are submerged, he would be a perfect communication medium..."
 Hemi trailed off, envisioning some kind of pigeon buoy they could release at depth.

-Captain Percy rolled her eyes.
+Percy rolled her eyes.
 "Whatever.
 Don't ever say I'm a captain who isn't willing to give new technology a fucking try.
 We'll take the pigeon aboard as our eighth crew member on a trial basis.
 Captain Shakes: how about a meal?"

 "Sounds good.
 But I need to take a shit first.
 Where's the head on this boat?"